 Thank you, Susan — for the interview, and for another wonderful book!

-To order Stars Over Sunset Boulevard, click here.
+to order Stars Over Sunset Boulevard on Amazon.

 Susan Meissner is the multi-published author of eighteen books, including Secrets of a Charmed Life, a 2015 Goodreads Choice Award finalist, and A Fall of Marigolds, named to Booklist’s Top Ten Women’s Fiction titles for 2014.
 She is also a speaker and writing workshop leader with a background in community journalism.
 She and her husband make their home in Southern California.